Skip to content

 In the previous tutorial, we have seen how to compose a simple component from other components, how to render it, and detect user events.
 In this tutorial, we will see how to share state between components.

 Why is state management hard in web development?
-The dynamic nature of user interfaces means multiple components must reflect and react to shared, constantly changing data without falling into the pitfalls of inefficient re-renders (e.g, you recompute the whole app UI whenever a single state variable changes), or convoluted data flows (e.g., state being passed through many layers of components that don’t even use it).
-Traditional approaches, like Redux, often introduce layers of boilerplate and require careful architecture to avoid performance issues and maintain clarity.
+The dynamic nature of user interfaces means multiple components must reflect and react to shared and changing data without re-rendering everything anytime something changes (e.g, you recompute the whole app UI whenever a single state variable changes), or convoluted data flows (e.g., state being passed through many layers of components that don’t even use it).
+Traditional approaches, like Redux, often introduce layers of boilerplate and require careful architecture when planning mutations on the app data.

 new_todos = list(todos)